-(1) In this section -

-- infringement offence means an offence against this Act, or the regulations under this Act, that is prescribed by the regulations to be an infringement offence. - (2) A police officer may issue and serve an infringement notice on a person if he or she reasonably believes that the person has committed an infringement offence. - (3) An infringement notice under this section -
+- (1) In this section - infringement offence means an offence against this Act, or the regulations under this Act, that is prescribed by the regulations to be an infringement offence. - (2) A police officer may issue and serve an infringement notice on a person if he or she reasonably believes that the person has committed an infringement offence. - (3) An infringement notice under this section - of alcohol in the person's blood or breath (as the case requires) was -